Moinuddin Shams

 Moinuddin Shams was an Indian advocate and politician belonging to the Trinamool Congress.
 He served as an MLA in the West Bengal Legislative Assembly.

 Early life

 Shams was born in 1967 to a Bihari Muslim family in Birbhum district, West Bengal.
 His father, Kalimuddin Shams, was a former MLA of Nalhati, and his grandfather Haji Mojibur Rahman was originally from Simra in Gaya district.
 Shams graduated with a Master of Arts from the University of Calcutta in 1988.

 Career

-Shams contested in the 2016 West Bengal Legislative Assembly election where he ran as a Trinamool Congress candidate for Nalhati Assembly constituency, defeating former MLA and Forward Ploc politician Dipak Chatterjee.
-He contested in the 2021 West Bengal Legislative Assembly election on an independent ticket but was unsuccessful.
+Shams contested the 2016 West Bengal Legislative Assembly election as a Trinamool Congress candidate for Nalhati Assembly constituency, defeating former MLA and Forward Bloc politician Dipak Chatterjee.
+He contested the 2021 West Bengal Legislative Assembly election as an independent candidate but was unsuccessful.